roodriigoooo/SoftwareDevForBusiness/README.md

 They make it easy to track, organize, and switch between different states of a repository.
 - A reference or `ref` in Git point to:
 	1. A specific commit SHA-1 hash.
-All commit sgenerate a unique SHA-1 hash as an identifier, for tracking and integrity.
+All commits generate a unique SHA-1 hash as an identifier, for tracking and integrity.
 	2. Another, symbolic reference ('master', 'main', 'name_of_branch', etc.)